 Redevelopment of the LF Wade International Airport’s passenger terminal building was one of the largest infrastructure projects in Bermuda’s history.

-During the three-plus years that began with the March 2017 groundbreaking for the new airport passenger terminal building, Bermuda Airport Authority PPP contractual and technical staff, working with specialist international aviation and engineering advisors, continuously verified compliance with the contractual requirements defined in the Project Agreement.
+During the three-plus years that began with the March 2017 groundbreaking for the new airport passenger terminal building, Bermuda Airport Authority P3 contractual and technical staff, working with specialist international aviation and engineering advisors, continuously verified compliance with the contractual requirements defined in the Project Agreement.
 This included reviewing and confirming detailed technical specifications and quality standards for the design and construction of the building and overseeing the testing and commissioning of the mechanical, electrical and civil engineering infrastructure, facilities and systems.

 Beyond Completion of Construction